HOW TO START RUNNING (AND NOT GET INJURED)

 3. DO – EAT THE RIGHT FOOD

-4. DON’T- SKIP THE WARM-UP OR COOL DOWN
+5. DON’T- SKIP THE WARM-UP OR COOL DOWN

 For a cool down, do a light jog or walk followed by static stretches to relax and improve blood flow to the muscles.
+Check out mobility and stretching exercises from Ben Parker at Runna below.

 6. DON’T – IGNORE DISCOMFORT OR SIGNS OF INJURY